ImNotStealth/MCMicrosoftAuth/README.md

 How to use it
 - Just drag and drop the folder to your desired location (Of course because some people might ask this, yes in your MCP project @_@)
+- Make sure you have JavaFX set up as well, otherwise you'll get a ClassNotFoundException: JFXPanel
 - To login just do:
 ```java
 MicrosoftAuthentication.getInstance().loginWithPopUpWindow();
 ```